ToF-/LearningRust/life_the_universe_and_everything/README.md

     15
     42

-It's an easy problem to solve with a program in Rust.
+## A very simple solution

+This problem is very easily solved with a small Rust program:

     // http://www.spoj.com/problems/EXPECT/
-    use std::io::{
+    use std::io::stdin;
-        stdin,
-    };

     fn main() {
         loop {